-Refer to "Figure 1.1 The example of a memory map (2048KB)".
+Refer to "Figure 1.1 Example of Memory Map (1024KB)".

 6.5.
-How to Reprogram the Flash
+How to Reprogram Flash

-The user boot mode reprograms the flash memory using the program in the on-chip RAM on the user's set.
-This mode is used when the data transfer bus for the flash memory program code on the user application is not use UART or use diffrent channel of UART in single boot.
-It operates in single chip mode; therefore, normal mode, in which user application is activated in single chip mode, needs to switch to user boot mode for programming flash memory.
+The user boot mode reprograms the Flash memory using the program in the built-in RAM on the user's set.
+This mode is used when the data transfer bus for the Flash memory program code on the user application is not use UART or use different channel of UART in single boot.
+It operates in single chip mode; therefore, normal mode, in which user application is activated in single chip mode, needs to switch to user boot mode for programming Flash memory.
 For that reason, the user is required to add a mode judgment routine to the reset service routine in the user application program.

 This mode switch condition is required to be constructed according to the user system set condition.
-A flash memory programming routine, which is uniquely made by the user, needs to be installed in the new application.
+A programming routine, which is uniquely made by the user, needs to be installed in the new application.
 This routine is used for programming after being switched to the user boot mode.
 It is recommended that program/erase protection should be set to the necessary block to avoid accidental modification in single chip mode (normal operation mode) after reprogramming is completed.
 Make sure not to generate any exception in user boot mode.

-The following section explains two procedures where the reprogramming routine stored in Flash memory (1-A) and the reprogramming routine is transferred from the external device (1-B).
-For details of the programming/erasing the flash memory, refer to "4 Details of Flash Memory".
+The following section explains two steps where the reprogramming routine stored in Flash memory (1-A) and the reprogramming routine is transferred from the external device (1-B).
+For details of the programming/erasing the Flash memory, refer to "4.
+Details of Flash Memory".

 6.5.1.
-(1-A) Procedure that a Programming Routine Stored in Flash memory 6.5.1.1.
+(1-A) Procedure that Programming Routine Stored in Flash memory 6.5.1.1.
 Step-1

 A user determines the conditions (e.g., pin status) to enter the user boot mode and the I/O to be used to transfer data.
 Then suitable circuit design and program are created.
-Before installing the device on a printed circuit board, program the following three program routines into an arbitrary flash block using programming equipment such as a flash writer.
+Before installing the device on a printed circuit board, program the following three program routines into an arbitrary Flash block using programming equipment such as a Flash writer.

+- (a) Mode determination routine: - (b) Copy routine:

+Program to determine to switch to user boot mode.

+Program to copy the data described in (c) to the built-in RAM.

+(c) Programming routine:

-- (a) Mode determination routine: A program to determine to switch to user boot mode. - (b) Copy routine: A program to copy the data described in (c) to the on-chip RAM. - (c) Flash programming routine: A program to download new program from the external device and reprogram Flash memory.
+Program to download new program from the external host controller and reprogram Flash memory.

-Figure 6.1 Procedure that a Programming Routine Stored in Flash memory (1)